 90 Bedford Street is where another famous group of friends became well known.
 This address is known as the Friends building.
 Once you see it—and if you’re a fan—it’s like Joey’s “ah ha!” moment.
 It’s pretty epic.
 Even Don Draper from Mad Men took to the Village scene, renting his bachelor pad at 104 Waverly Place.

 3. Enjoy Local Restaurants and Bars

-Grab a cocktail or coffee at Dante and sit in the part of Greenwich Village that used to be called the South Village.
+Grab a cocktail or coffee at Dante and sit in the part of Greenwich Village that was once called the South Village.
 Step back in time and imagine what Italian immigrants used to converse about.
 Established in 1915, Dante has a unique vibe.
-You can also visit the family run Italian restaurant Villa Mosconi for an authentic meal that’s perfect if you have a large party.
+You can also visit the family-run Italian restaurant Villa Mosconi for an authentic meal that’s perfect if you have a large party.
 Be sure to make reservations in advance.

 4. Drop by Cherry Lane Theatre

 Have you heard of this theater?
 Why is it so small?
 It has less than 100 seats, qualifying it as an off-Broadway theater.
 Cherry Lane Theatre is the oldest running theater of its kind and hosts performers from around the world.
 It’s nestled in the corner of a picturesque neighborhood.